vitadisplays/puppet-oxid/README.markdown

 	- htaccess_source				Your own oxid htaccess source
 	- config_extra_replacements		Extra replacements for oxid configuration.
 Example: {"\$this->sTheme[ ]*=[ ]*.*;" => "\$this->sTheme = 'basic';" }
 	- htaccess_extra_replacements	Extra replacements for htaccess
-	- db_setup_sql					The setup file to execute.
-By default "setup/sql/database.sql"
+	- db_setup_sqls					The setup file to execute.
+Default is ["setup/sql/database.sql"].
+Use ["setup/sql/database.sql", "setup/sql/demodata.sql"] to install also demodata.
+Ordering will be recordnized.
-	- extra_db_setup_sqls			Extra setup files to execute. e.g. ["setup/sql/demodata.sql"] will also install demo data.
-For Ordering use Oxid::Mysql::ExecFile["source1"] -> Oxid::Mysql::ExecFile["source2"]
 	- owner							The owner of the directories
 	- group							The group of the directories